HTTPArchive/almanac.httparchive.org/src/content/en/2024/markup.md

   sql_file="element_popularity.sql",
 ) }}

 73% of mobile pages use at least one `<button`\> element on them,  a significant increase from [65.5% in 2021](https://almanac.httparchive.org/en/2021/markup#button-and-input-types).
-Like in 2021,  we didn’t run a query for input\-typed buttons, but the Accessibility chapter has more very interesting information about buttons.
+Like in 2021,  we didn't run a query for input\-typed buttons, but the Accessibility chapter has more very interesting information about buttons.
 You should read it too\!

 {{ figure_markup(
   image="buttons.png",